fredcheng02/frog-model/README.md

 ## Repository for the 2023 Polymath Jr. frog model project

-This repository contains code used to exactly compute and estimate the upper bounds to $$S_m \coloneqq \sup_{d \geq m} p_d$$ in the paper.
+This repository contains code used to exactly compute and estimate the upper bounds to $S_m \coloneqq \sup_{d \geq m} p_d$ in the paper.
 We use SageMath in Jupyter Notebook for symbolic and numeric computation.

 To run the exact S_m finder, one also needs to install Mathematica on the computer, and set things up to call Mathematica function `CountRoots` within SageMath.
 To know how to do this please run `print(mathematica._install_hints())` in SageMath.
 This [documentation link](https://doc.sagemath.org/html/en/reference/interfaces/sage/interfaces/mathematica.html) can be helpful.